sovrin-foundation/protocol/message-packaging.md

 The sender can then send a collection of Authcrypt Meta messages, one for each recipient, and one Authcrypt Elemental Message.
 The Cloud Agent can disperse the appropriate Authcrypt Meta message to each recipient, along with the Elemental Message.

 The recipients decrypt the Authcrypt Meta messages and verify it like any other Authcrypt message.
 Then it hashes Elemental and verifies it matches the hash in the Meta.
-Then it decrypts Elemental.
+Then it decrypts Elemental using the key in Meta.

 ##### Encryption
 To encrypt, the sender calls...